 How can you ensure your super fund’s earnings are exempt from tax?

 If you start a superannuation pension rather than take a lump sum from your super account, your retirement savings remain within the super system.
 By keeping your savings in the super system and starting a retirement phase pension, the investment earnings from the fund assets that are financing your super pension are exempt from tax.
 Sounds great, doesn’t it?

 There are strings attached to the tax-exempt earnings deal.
 For pension assets to be exempt from earnings tax (rather than paying 15% tax on fund earnings), when a person starts a retirement phase superannuation pension, they must satisfy two conditions:

 - must ensure a pension payment is made at least once during the financial year (July to June)

 - for any account-based super pension started on or after July 2007, a minimum amount is paid as pension payments to the member each financial year.

-Important: Since July 2017, if you have more than $1.6 million in pension phase, you must redirect the excess super pension assets (above $1.6 million) into accumulation phase, and pay 15% tax on earnings from those assets (OR withdraw the excess from the super system).
+Important: Since July 2017, you can transfer no more than $1.6 million to retirement phase, and you must retain the excess super pension assets (above $1.6 million) in accumulation phase, and pay 15% tax on earnings from those assets (OR withdraw the excess from the super system).
 For more information on this change, see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap .
 For more information on the particular rules that apply to transition-to-retirement pensions (TRIPs), including the removal of the tax exemption on pension earnings since July 2017, see SuperGuide article Less tax, more super?
 A transition-to-retirement pension is no longer the answer.